-Any patients that had a short wait time between being added to the waiting list and been operated on had their record checked on NIECR to see if they had a private patient letter, i.e. Constitution of the set of the set
+Any patients that had a short wait time between being added to the waiting list and been operated on had their record checked on NIECR to see if they had a private patient letter, i.e. Out of this list there were 11 patients, for which all the letters were printed off.